View all current alerts (4)

 Your bill is made up of charges for water and wastewater, including a standing charge.

-If you have a meter, we bill you based on how much water you use, if not you are charged according to the rateable value of your property.
+If you have a meter, you’ll be billed on how much water you use.
+If you’re not on a meter, you’re charged according to the rateable value of your property.
+Find out more about rateable value here.

 If you are having trouble understanding your bill, view our bill explanation